jbrown-heroku/release-phase-demo/README.md

 1. Deploy and show CLI ouput, highlighting release phase migration output at the end.
   `git push heroku master`
 1. Show that the app now has a Post table!
   `heroku open`

+#### Release Phase v2

+*Pre-demo prep*
+1. Create migration for new table
+  `sequelize model:create --name Post --attributes title:string,author:string,body:text`
+  If the `sequelize` command does not work, you probably need to add its directory to your environment's PATH variable.
+Run this command from the `release-phase-demo` directory: `declare -x PATH=$PATH:$(pwd)/node_modules/.bin`
+1. Add and commit new model and migration files.
+  `git add migrations models`
+  `git commit -m 'Add Post model'`

+*Demo!*
+1. Add `release` line in Procfile.
+This is what executes the migration after build but before deploy.
+1. Show current state of app, highlighting the one table
+  `heroku open`
+1. Add and commit updated Procfile
+  `git commit -am 'Add release task to Procfile'`
+1. Deploy and show CLI ouput, highlighting release phase migration output at the end.
+  `git push heroku master`
+1. Show that the app now has two tables including the Post table!
+  `heroku open`

 #### Heroku Flow + Release Phase